Pulp Fiction: Release and box office

 On October 14, 1994, Pulp Fiction went into general release in the United States.
-As Peter Biskind describes, "It was not platformed, that is, it did not open in a handful of theaters and roll out slowly as word of mouth built, the traditional way of releasing an indie film; it went wide immediately, into 1,100 theaters."
+As Peter Biskind described: "It was not platformed, that is, it did not open in a handful of theaters and roll out slowly as word of mouth built, the traditional way of releasing an indie film; it went wide immediately, into 1,100 theaters."
 In the eyes of some cultural critics, Reservoir Dogs had given Tarantino a reputation for glamorizing violence.
 Miramax played with the issue in its marketing campaign: "You won't know the facts till you've seen the fiction", went one slogan.
 Pulp Fiction was the top-grossing film at the US box office its first weekend with a gross of $9,311,882, edging out a Sylvester Stallone vehicle, The Specialist, which was in its second week and playing at more than twice as many theaters.
-The gross claimed by Miramax was disputed by others.
-Warner Bros. initially reported an estimated gross of $8.9 million for The Specialist with Bob Weinstein then reporting a gross for Pulp Fiction of $9.1 million, claiming that the film was on another 100 screens that had previously been overlooked.
-Warners then updated their gross to $9.3 million, claiming they had made a calculation error.
+The gross claimed by Miramax Films was disputed by others.
+Warner Bros. initially reported an estimated gross of $8.9 million for The Specialist, with Bob Weinstein then reporting a gross for Pulp Fiction of $9.1 million, claiming that the film was on another 100 screens that had previously been overlooked.
+Warner Bros. then updated their gross to $9.3 million, claiming they had made a calculation error.

-Early Monday morning, Miramax reported a gross of $9.3 million with Warners reporting $8.9 million for The Specialist, placing Pulp Fiction first but other industry sources did not believe Miramax's numbers.
+Early Monday morning, Miramax Films reported a gross of $9.3 million with Warner Bros. reporting $8.9 million for The Specialist, placing Pulp Fiction first but other industry sources did not believe Miramax Films' numbers.
 Variety estimated that Pulp Fiction grossed $8.6 to $9 million for the weekend.

-Against its budget of $8.5 million and about $10 million in marketing costs, Pulp Fiction wound up grossing $107.93 million at the U.S. box office, making it the first "indie" film to surpass $100 million.
+Against its budget of $8.5 million and about $10 million in marketing costs, Pulp Fiction grossed $107.93 million at the U.S. box office, making it the first Miramax film to surpass $100 million in the United States and Canada.
 Worldwide, it took in nearly $213 million.
 In terms of domestic grosses, it was the tenth biggest film of 1994, even though it played on substantially fewer screens than any other film in the top 20.
 Popular engagement with the film, such as speculation about the contents of the precious briefcase, "indicates the kind of cult status that Pulp Fiction achieved almost immediately."
 As MovieMaker puts it, "The movie was nothing less than a national cultural phenomenon."
 Abroad, as well: in Britain, where it opened a week after its U.S. release, not only was the film a big hit, but in book form its screenplay became the most successful in UK publishing history, a top-ten bestseller.